blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 		- 4:148
 	- Killing a boy in the name of future crimes
 		- 18:65 (Moses meets an enlightened servant, al-Khidr and walks with him, but he does questionable things)
 		- 18:74-76 (He killed an innocent boy, and Moses scolds him.
-He asks him to be patient, and Moses tells him this is the last time he's gon)
+He asks him to be patient, and Moses tells him this is the last time he's gonna question him, and he'll leave)
+		- 18:80 (al-Khidr says that the boy was killed because his parents were true believers, and Allah believed he would pressure them into disbelief later)
+		- People say that killing baby Hitler is okay, but not killing any babies by knowing of their potential evil nature.
+But they ignore something fundamental about how evil arises as an emergent phenomena, not as something spiritual.
+	- Taking Sex Slaves
+		- They have to take care of the captive women, and they can get intimate with them without nikah
+	- Polygamy is good for men, bad for women
+	- Some Muslims think it's okay to lie during Dawah (invitation/preaching)

 - Hadeeths
 	- Incitement against Jews